 In the email, we get even more interesting with personalization by adding their name, company name, and so many other conditions.
 I can’t do the email builder experience justice with a few paragraphs, the best option is to take it for a spin yourself.

 Every feature is meaningless if the email marketing service isn’t able to deliver your emails to the inbox.
 ActiveCampaign’s deliverability, from my own experience and through independent tests, scores high across the board so you don’t need to worry about that.

 ActiveCampaign Marketing automation

 This is why I’ve been using this tool for years.
-ActiveCampaign marketing automation is second to none in the industry.
-ActiveCampaign refers to its marketing automations as simply automations.
-There are three screens you can interact with.
+ActiveCampaign is one of the best marketing automation tools in the industry.
+In ActiveCampaign it is simply called automations.
+There are 3 screens you can interact with.